truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 `change_key_options` has four properties.
 See **Change_Key_Options Properties** below for details.
 Enter the `id` property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns a table with type, service, and attachments for the specified pool ID.
+The command returns a  .

 {{< expand "Change_Key_Options Properties" "v" >}}
 {{< truetable >}}